xillio/the-definitive-guide/03-developing-a-plugin/01-setting-up-the-project.md

 This class is empty for now because we do not have any configuration that we have to do here.

+## The Project Structure
+A plugin exists within its own package.
+In the example above we created the `nl.xillio.xill.plugins.guide` package which is the root for the `GuideXillPlugin`.
+Later we will be adding *constructs* to this package.
+If we place them in the `nl.xillio.xill.plugins.guide.**constructs**` package they will be automatically loaded by the package.

 This concludes the initial project setup.
 We are now ready to start adding functionality to the plugin.